 2. Mt John Track via lakeshore

-I loved this 3 hour hike because of the phenomenal views over Lake Tekapo, one of my favorite lakes (check out more beautiful lakes on the South Island).
+I loved this 3 hour hike because of the phenomenal views over Lake Tekapo, one of my favorite lakes (check out more beautiful lakes in New Zealand).
 We started the hike at Tekapo Springs and climbed up to Mount John observatory in about 45 minutes.
 This part of the trail goes through the forest, meaning you don’t have much of a view.
 Until you reach the top… From the top you have a spectacular view over Lake Tekapo and its surroundings!
 After spending just two days in New Zealand I had already lost my heart to the country…

 The trail goes down from Mount John and runs along the lakeshore.
 Hiking down from Mount John observatory via the track along the lakeshore takes about 2 hours and you’ll mostly be hiking in open terrain.
 That means breathtaking views but also lots of sun when it’s hot so be sure to bring enough water with you and protect yourself from the sun.